Today’s Wonder of the Day was inspired by Lila. Lila Wonders, “What is at the top of the food chain?” Thanks for WONDERing with us, Lila!

 Each link in a food chain is food for the next link.
 Food chains always start with plants and end with animals.

 Plants are at the bottom of the food chain.
-Scientists call them producers, because they use light energy from the sun to produce food from carbon dioxide and water through photosynthesis.
+Scientists call them producers.
+That’s because they make their own food.
+To do so, plants use light energy from the sun, carbon dioxide, and water.
+This process is called photosynthesis.

 Animals, unlike plants, can’t produce their own food.
 Instead, they must eat plants or other animals.
 This is why scientists call them consumers.

 In addition to producers and consumers, there are also decomposers.
-These organisms, such as bacteria and fungi, feed on matter.
-They help the food chain by speeding up the process that releases minerals back into the soil to be absorbed by plants as nutrients.
+These organisms include bacteria and fungi.
+They feed on matter.
+They help the food chain by speeding up the process.
+This releases minerals back into the soil to be absorbed by plants as nutrients.

 Most food chains have only four or five links in them.
-As you go up a food chain, the amount of energy at each level decreases, because some of the energy is lost in the form of waste or is used up by the organism at that level.
-That is why it takes many plants, for example, to feed a few giraffes who in turn feed one lion.
+As you go up a food chain, the amount of energy at each level decreases.
+That’s because some of the energy is lost in the form of waste or is used up by the organism at that level.
+That is why it takes many plants to feed a few giraffes.
+Those few giraffes, in turn, feed one lion.

-Most animals are part of many different food chains, because they must eat more than one type of food to satisfy their energy needs.
+Most animals are part of many different food chains.
+They must eat more than one type of food to satisfy their energy needs.
 All of these interconnected food chains form a more complex structure called a food web.

-Humans, for example, are at the center of a very complex food web, because we tend to eat many different types of plants and animals.
-And unlike what you may have read in fairy tales, there aren't many animals that look at humans as food.
+Humans, for example, are at the center of a very complex food web.
+We tend to eat many different types of plants and animals.
+And unlike what you may have read in fairy tales, there aren’t many animals that look at humans as food.

 The only creatures who might snack on a human are large predators, such as sharks.
 However, it’s very rare for humans to be eaten by predators.
 Most predators have more to fear from humans than we have to fear from them!